Lines 1 and 2 - Qualified small business corporation shares (QSBCS) and qualified farm or fishing property (QFFP)

 when the personal trust disposes of the shares, all the beneficiaries are related to the person from whom the personal trust acquired the shares

-For more information, see "Qualified small business corporation shares"in Guide T4037, Capital Gains.
+For more information, read the section "qualified small business corporation shares" in chapter 2 of Guide T4037, Capital Gains.

-Qualified farm or fishing property of a personal trust includes any of the following property the personal trust owns:
+A qualified farm or fishing property (QFFP) of a personal trust includes any of the following property the personal trust owns:

 -